PLEASE NOTE: In the light of the current easing of the national lockdown, live services in church have re-started again.

 Sunday Service for this week:

-This Service is for 22nd November, and has been prepared by Rev David Cuckson.
+This Service is for 9th May, and has been prepared by Tim Wells, Local Preacher

 Local provision (Circuit online services)

-Each week, a short Sunday Service will be created for the Circuit using material prepared by different local people.
-It will be available for viewing online via YouTube: the links below will go live as soon as the services are ready each week.
+Each week, a short Sunday Service will be created for the Circuit, and will be made available for viewing online via YouTube: the links below will go live as soon as the services are ready each week.

 National provision (online)